Skip to main content

 Welcome to the official Zero Ad Network documentation site.
 Here you will in depth information on what our platform is, how it works, and how to participate in our revenue sharing program.

-Current state of internet
+Current State of Internet

 Zero Ad Network - Fair, Open and Trusted internet.
 We believe internet is a utility.
 Just like we pay for electricity, water, gas, and the internet service provider to stay online, we should be paying a monthly fee to experience websites without clutter and everyday annoyances.